itsamrit/DSA/Stack/Readme.md

 ```

+Famous problems : 1st Next greater ,
+                  2nd calculator
-Famous problems : 1st Next greater ,2ndcalculator & 3rd type is any question where adjacent can be deleted & new adjacent formed may be deleted :-
+                  3rd type is any question where adjacent can be deleted & new adjacent formed may be deleted
+                  4th type Score of Parenthesis

 🟩1st type : Next greater element or Larget possible number from string maintains the stack as monotonically increasing.Each element of stack is smaller than prev element in next greater